microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingappointment_cancel.md

 |cancellationMessage|String||

 ## Response
-If successful, this method returns `200, OK` response code.
+If successful, this method returns `204 No content` response code.
 It does not return anything in the response body.

 ## Example
 The following is an example of how to call this API.